qwe7989199/aegisub_scripts/README.md

 Under such condition, the full-width blank should be given a separated K tag.
 2.Normally, the last syl of a line should not be blank.

 ## Time Scaler.lua
 You can use this if only BPM changed.

+## delete_fx.lua
+A very simple script to remove fx lines after sorting by effect.